influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 - View InfluxDB connections
 - Switch current InfluxDB connection to other available connections
 - Access InfluxDB resources through the current connection
-- View Kapacitor connections associated with InfluxDB connections
+- View the name of the current Kapacitor connection associated with with each InfluxDB connection
 - Access Kapacitor resources through the current connection

 For Chronograf-accessed resources, viewers can: